open-contracting/standard/docs/guidance/map/organization_personal_identifiers.md

 * The natural person is a tenderer or supplier; and
 * The laws in your jurisdiction permit the publication of such details

-Subject to the above, you can disclose identifiers for natural persons using the `Identifier` building block.
+Subject to the above, you can disclose identifiers for natural persons using the `Identifier` sub-schema.

 There are two components to an identifier in OCDS: